-Colleges and universities face unique legal issues that require experience, sensitivity, and judgment to resolve.
-Educational institutions are entrusted with a special mission and are under substantial pressure to meet the needs of multiple, sometimes competing, constituencies, both internal and external.
-Their actions are subject to an unparalleled degree of scrutiny, including by students, alumni, boards, their communities, and the government.
-Buckley’s higher-education attorneys are singularly well suited to assist colleges and universities in navigating the distinctive challenges that arise in the higher-education setting.
+Colleges and universities are entrusted with a special mission and are under substantial pressure to meet the needs of multiple, sometimes competing, constituencies — both internal and external.
+Their actions are subject to a high degree of scrutiny from students, alumni, boards, their communities, the media, and the government.
+Buckley’s attorneys are well-suited to assist colleges and universities in navigating the distinctive legal challenges that arise in higher education.

-Faculty Litigation: Faculty members are a college or university’s most valuable resource, and disputes between a college or university and its faculty members require the utmost sensitivity and judgment to reach a satisfactory conclusion.
-Failure to do so exposes a college or university to damaging publicity and long-term institutional and reputational consequences.
+Faculty Litigation: Faculty members are a school’s most valuable resource, and disputes between an institution and its faculty require the utmost sensitivity and judgment to reach a satisfactory conclusion.
+Failure to do so risks damaging publicity and long-term institutional and reputational consequences.
 We have significant experience in litigating and resolving complex employment cases while successfully managing the risk of adverse publicity.

-Student Litigation: Like disputes between the institution and its faculty, disputes between a college and its students raise unique challenges and require the utmost sensitivity, particularly when they involve issue of student safety, such as sexual harassment or assault on campus.
-Our attorneys know the issues, including under Title IX and the Clery Act, and have the experience to handle these cases with skill and sensitivity.
+Student Litigation: Like disputes between the institution and its faculty, disputes between a college and its students require extreme care, particularly when they involve issues of student safety.
+Our attorneys know the issues, including those involving Title IX and the Clery Act, and have the experience to handle these cases with skill and sensitivity.

-Government Investigations: Particularly in higher education, the stakes of government investigations are high, and the costs can be formidable.
-Buckley has represented colleges and universities in a variety of matters, including False Claims Act investigations and qui tam lawsuits, Department of Education Office of Civil Rights (OCR) investigations, and investigations under the Americans with Disabilities Act and Rehabilitation Act.
-Our attorneys include former state and federal prosecutors who carry vital credibility with the government on these issues.
-They have the experience to handle these matters efficiently and with appropriate sensitivity to cost.
+Government Investigations: The stakes in government investigations are high, and the costs can be formidable.
+Buckley has represented colleges and universities in a variety of matters, including False Claims Act investigations and qui tam lawsuits, Department of Education Office of Civil Rights investigations, and investigations under the Americans with Disabilities Act and the Rehabilitation Act.
+Our attorneys include former state and federal prosecutors who carry vital credibility with the government, and have the experience to handle these matters efficiently.

 Noteworthy representations include:

-- A research university in a False Claims Act qui tam investigation relating to NIH grants
+- Successfully resolved a False Claims Act qui tam investigation of a research university relating to National Institute of Health grants

-- An internal investigation on behalf of a university regarding anonymous whistleblower allegations of contracting fraud
+- Conducted an internal investigation for a university into allegations of fraud in graduate school admissions

-- An internal investigation on behalf of a university into student allegations of a hostile educational environment
+- Conducted an internal investigation on behalf of a university into student allegations of a hostile educational environment

-- University administrators in a First Amendment lawsuit relating to speech on campus
+- Successfully defended university administrators in a First Amendment lawsuit relating to speech on campus